 Her remarks were important to hear, as recent FTC actions against Vemma (August 2015) and Herbalife (July 2016) were initiated in part because there was a lack of customers who were not participating in each company’s income opportunity.

-To learn more these actions and why they matter, watch my video Why FTC Actions On Vemma And Herbalife Matter To You.
+To learn more about these actions and why they matter, watch my video Why FTC Actions On Vemma And Herbalife Matter To You.

 What Edith Ramirez Said